 When will the next recession happen?

 No economist can reliably predict when recessions will begin.
-As of April 2026, the indicators suggest a late-cycle slowdown with elevated (35%) recession probability over the next 12 months - meaning roughly a 65% probability of no recession.
-The triggers that could tip the balance include: a further Sahm rule rise above 0.50, a sustained move in initial claims above 280-300k, a credit-market stress event, or a geopolitical supply shock.
-The Fed's ability to cut rates provides a policy buffer that does not exist in all historical analogues.
+As of June 2026, the indicators point to continued expansion rather than imminent recession: the New York Fed yield-curve model puts 12-month recession probability near 15%, meaning roughly an 85% probability of no recession over that horizon.
+The developments that could tip the balance include a renewed rise in the Sahm rule back toward 0.50, a sustained move in initial claims above 280-300k, a credit-market stress event, or a geopolitical supply shock.
+With the federal funds rate well below its 2023 peak, the Fed also retains room to cut if conditions deteriorate.

 Will the Fed cut rates in 2026?